- EXPRESSION OF INTEREST – SURRY HILLS

 - Applicants deemed successful at the panel interview will progress to reference and background checks.

-- The anticipated start date for Surry Hills and Penrith is the 4th of July 2021.
+- The anticipated start date for Newcastle and Tamworth is late July 2021

 - Applicants must address each of the targeted questions outlining how your knowledge, skills, and experience are relevant to the role.